MultiPHP INI Editor for WHM

 If you set this directive to Enabled, it poses security risks to your server.
 We strongly recommend that you select Disabled unless you absolutely require the dl function.

-• file_uploads — Select whether your PHP scripts can upload HTTP files.
-This setting defaults to Disabled.
+file_uploads This directive determines whether your PHP scripts can upload HTTP files.
+Disabled

-• magic_quotes_gpc — Select whether PHP automatically escapes certain characters with a backslash (\).
-This setting defaults to Disabled.
+magic_quotes_gpc Select whether PHP automatically escapes certain characters with a backslash (\).

-• max_execution_time — Enter the maximum amount of time, in seconds, that your server allows a script to run before your server terminates it.
-This setting limits the amount of memory that poorly-written scripts may use.
-This setting defaults to 30.
+max_execution_time This directive determines the maximum amount of time, in seconds, that your server allows a script to run before your server terminates it.
+You can use this directive to limit the amount of memory that poorly-written scripts can use.
+30

-• max_input_time — Enter the maximum amount of time, in seconds, that your server allows a script to parse input data.
-This setting defaults to -1.
+max_input_time This directive determines the maximum amount of time, in seconds, that your server allows a script to parse input data. -1

-• max_input_vars — Enter the maximum number of input variables per request.
+max_input_vars This directive determines the maximum number of input variables per request.
 Use this directive to deter Denial of Service (DoS) attacks that use hash collisions on input variable names.
-This setting defaults to 1000.
+1000

 • 1 GB — 32M